Posted in Blog, Marketing | Posted by Impact Partnership

 Most experts suggest fully redesigning your website every two to three years, but some sources say you could wait up to five between redesigns.
 Refreshes, since they take less work, should be done periodically – every year or so at the very least.

 If you undergo a change in staffing, location, or branding, this is a great opportunity to refresh your website.
 If you notice that your website is lacking in mobile responsiveness, is running slow, or otherwise doesn’t seem to meet the needs of your visitors, it might be time to consider a refresh.

 Before you can jump in and get your hands dirty, you should make a plan to execute your refresh (or redesign) quickly and effectively.

-First, determine the purpose of your refresh/redesign.
 Did you update your brand?
 Did something in your practice change?
 Are some of the features not functioning correctly?
 Maybe it’s just time to freshen up.
 All of these are good reasons to revisit your website strategy.

-Take a look at your site hierarchy.
 Are there any pages that can be removed or combined?
 Do you need to add new pages or sections?
 Is your site structure natural and logical?
 If a brand-new user came to your site today, how easy would it be for them to find what they are looking for?

 One final tip: Don’t change too much too fast – you want to maintain a positive user experience for your clients and prospects.
 Prioritize, prioritize, prioritize!

 We hope this guide helps you set those website refresh or redesign priorities.
 If you run into trouble or need a second opinion, our team is always happy to help!